pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why are we storing the token?

 * **Your Answer:**
+so we don't have to login with each request
 ---

 - [ ] We now have the token, but we don't have any of the user information.
 Add a new function to our `./src/api/auth.js` called `profile()` that sends over the token in order to retrieve the user information.
 Then, log that information.